ten7/handbook.ten7.com/_pages/05_howwedothings.md

 We've written about the complete list of tools we use in a post titled [TEN7’s Tech Stack](https://t7.io/techstack) that you should read.
 We also [keep a list](https://t7.io/tools) of the most up-to-date stack as [a public Notion page](https://t7.io/tools) as well.

 We ask that you please keep all TEN7 tools and their contents separate from any personal tools you might use.
 Please avoid using your personal email inbox for TEN7 purposes or connecting any personal tools with those of TEN7.

+Please also avoid storing anything personal on TEN7 services (example: Google Drive, Google Calendar or Google Contacts).
+Anything stored on TEN7 services is property of TEN7.

 ## Website Accessibility